MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 # Seal-Nautilus Pattern

 The Seal-Nautilus pattern provides secure secret management for enclave applications, ensuring the Seal secret is only accessible within verified enclaves.
 Here we reuse the weather example.
-Instead of storing the `weather-api-key` with AWS Secret Manager, we store it with Seal, and shows that only the enclave with the expected PCRs have access to it.
+Instead of storing the `weather-api-key` with AWS Secret Manager, we store it with Seal, and show that only the enclave with the expected PCRs has access to it.

 ## Components

 1. Nautilus server running AWS Nitro Enclave: This is the only place that can decrypt the Seal secret according to the policy.
 It processes data and exposes the endpoints at port 3000 to the Internet.
 It also exposes port 3001 to the local host, which can only be used to initialize and complete the bootstrap steps.

-3. Seal [CLI](https://github.com/MystenLabs/seal/tree/main/crates/seal-cli): In particular, `encrypt` and `fetch-keys` are used for this example.
+2. Seal [CLI](https://github.com/MystenLabs/seal/tree/main/crates/seal-cli): In particular, `encrypt` and `fetch-keys` are used for this example.
 The latest doc for the CLI can be found [here](https://seal-docs.wal.app/SealCLI/#7-encrypt-and-fetch-keys-using-service-providers).

-4. Move contract `seal_policy.move`: This defines the `seal_approve` policy using the enclave object.
+3. Move contract `seal_policy.move`: This defines the `seal_approve` policy using the enclave object.

 ## Overview

 Phase 1: Start and register the server

 1. The admin specifies the `seal_config.yaml` with the published package ID and Seal configurations.
 Then the admin builds and runs the enclave with no `SEAL_API_KEY`.
 2. The enclave exposes the `/get_attestation` endpoint.
-Admin uses it to register PCRs and the the enclave public key.
-The `/process_data` currently returns error because the `SEAL_API_KEY` is not yet initialized.
+Admin uses it to register PCRs and the enclave public key.
+The `/process_data` currently returns an error because the `SEAL_API_KEY` is not yet initialized.
 3. Admin registers the enclave on-chain and get enclave object ID and initial shared version.

 Phase 2: Load the secret

-1. Admin encrypts the secret with specified key ID.
+1. Admin encrypts the secret with a specified key ID.
 This can be done for multiple secrets with different IDs.
 2. Host calls `/init_parameter_load` with the enclave object and a list of key IDs used for encryption.
 Enclave returns the encoded `FetchKeyRequest`.
-3. Admin uses CLI to fetches encrypted keys from Seal servers to get Seal responses.
+3. Admin uses CLI to fetch encrypted keys from Seal servers to get Seal responses.
 4. Host calls `/complete_parameter_load` with all encrypted objects from step 1 and the Seal responses from step 3.
 Enclave decrypts the secret(s) and initializes `SEAL_API_KEY`.
-5. Enclave can now serve `/process_data` request.
+5. Enclave can now serve `/process_data` requests.

 ### Why Two-Phase Bootstrap?